Visiting the Purfleet Heritage and Military Centre

 Memorials outside the Heritage Centre are accessible at any time whether we are open or not.

-The tribute to those lost from Purfleet in WW1 at sunset c.
-Hannah Poole
+The tribute to those lost from Purfleet in WW1 and the Gurkha Memorial at sunset

 THE GURKHAS